-Viking mythology comprises of a number of major gods which are divided into two major groups.
-Some of the most prominent and well-known Viking gods fall into the Aesir group of gods which many other notable Norse gods belong to the Vanir group.
+Viking mythology comprises a number of major gods which are divided into two major groups.
+Some of the most prominent and well-known Viking gods fall into the Aesir group of gods while many other notable Norse gods belong to the Vanir group.

 Odin is the most powerful and dominant god of the Viking pantheon.
 He is associated with war as well as death.
 According to Norse mythology, Odin has only one eye.

 Although Odin is most often associated with war, he is also the wisest among Norse gods, having attained knowledge from many different sources in Norse cosmology.